ntsyhaniuk/interview-exercise-extended/README.md

 - **Base64 Validation:** Automatically verifies if a given string is a base64 string.
 - **Base64 Decoding:** Decodes a given base64 string to reveal a hidden URL.
 - **URL Validation:** Checks if a given string is a valid URL.
-- **Instructions Parsing:** Navigates to the provided link to parse instructions template, gets a link to the challenge template and builds a selector.
+- **Instructions Parsing:** Navigate to the provided link to parse the instructions template, get a link to the challenge template, and build a selector.
-- **DOM Parsing:** Navigates to the provided link to parse a complex DOM structure, retrieving elements based on a generated selector.
+- **DOM Parsing:** Navigate to the provided link to parse a complex DOM structure, retrieving elements based on a generated selector.
 - **Value Retrieval and Assembly:** Joins the retrieved values to form a second link.
 - **Dynamic Fetch:** Fetches a specific flag (a two-word phrase) from the second link.
-- **Display a Flag:** Displays on the page a flag with fancy animation.
+- **Display a Flag:** Display a flag with fancy animation on the page.

-- **Publishing:** Publishes the template of the app with required functionality to the codesandox.
+- **Publishing:** Publishes the template of the app with the required functionality to the code sandbox.
-- **Display link to the sandbox:** Builds and displays on the page a clickable link to the generated sandbox with ready-to-run application that meets the requirements of the task.
+- **Display link to the sandbox:** Builds and displays on the page a clickable link to the generated sandbox with a ready-to-run application that meets the requirements of the task.

 ## Installation and Usage

 To use this application:

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies using `npm install` or `yarn`.
 3. Start the application by running `npm start` or `yarn start`.